CombinedArmsGaming/F3_CA/README.md

 For F3_CA contributors see https://github.com/CombinedArmsGaming/F3_CA/graphs/contributors

 ### F3 Version History ###
+* 5-0-0     | 20 DEC 2020 | F3_CA Christmas release
+* 4-X-X     | 2016-2020   | Various updates, big and small.
+Highlights are smoothmarkers and the CA folder.
 * 4-0-0     | 24 OCT 2016 | F3_CA initial Release - Volc

 Please see https://github.com/ferstaberinde/F3 for a full list of F3 contributors.
 We are grateful for their contributions to the arma community.